FULLSTACK-SY/NewsScrape/README.md

 # Mongo News Scrapper

-This app uses the axios and cheerio NPM packages to scrape news articles from *The Onion*, and Mongoose to create models for easy use with MongoDB.
+This app uses the axios and cheerio NPM packages to scrape news articles, and Mongoose to create models for easy use with MongoDB.

 ## User Stories

-1. I have the ability to sign up as a new user, and log in as an existing user.
+1. Create sign up as a new user, and log in as an existing user.
-2. I can click a button to scrape articles from *The Onion*
+2. Make a button to scrape articles
-3. As an authenticated user I can click a button to add an article to my saved articles tab.
+3. User can click a button to add an article to saved articles tab.
-4. As an authenticated user I can add a note to any of my saved articles.
+4. User can add a note to any of saved articles.
-5. As an authenticated user I can delete a note I created on any of my saved articles.
+5. User can delete a note created on any of saved articles.
-6. As an authenticated user I can see notes left by other users on my saved articles.
+6. User can see notes left by other users on my saved articles.
-7. As an authenticated user I can remove an article from my saved list.
+7. User can remove an article from saved list.
-8. At any time I can clear all data in the db by going to the `/clear` route.
+8. At any time user can clear all data in the db by going to the `/clear` route.
-9. If I request a page that does not exist I will get a 404 error.
+9. If user request a page that does not exist , show 404 error.
-10. If I request a page I do not have permission to acccess I will get a 403 error.
+10. If user request a page and do not have permission to acccess show 403 error.
 (Ex: accessing saved artiles without being authenticated)

 ## Download and Installation